Coastal development hazards: Canterbury bight

-In Kirk (2001) coastal erosion on the Canterbury bight, South Canterbury was said to have reached up to 8 m per year.
+In Kirk (2001) coastal erosion on the Canterbury Bight in New Zealand was said to have reached up to 8 meters per year.
 This coastal process could be measured in more ways than one, the aforementioned distance of coastal retreat or the decreased dollar value of developed assets, land and infrastructure that are at risk.
 To date, erosion on the Canterbury Bight has led to the loss of agricultural land, threatened valuable infrastructure including holiday settlements, and reduced coastal lagoons and wetlands.

 Historically, erosion on the Canterbury Bight was a natural process, but has now been exacerbated by human intervention.
 The Waitaki River was the dominant source of sediments for the beaches between Oamaru and Timaru.
 Since the damming of the Waitaki River in 1935 erosion of the coastal cliffs has become the primary source of sediment in the north flowing current moving up the coast of South Canterbury.